 The Skinny On Leather

-Leather yeah we all know what that is, just cow skin…right?
-Well there’s a bit more to it than that.
-A few questions you should be asking yourself are: Is it good quality?
-Is it made from cow?
-Is it an exotic leather?
+If your not carrying around an alligator skin wallet…then you might be stuck on a boring old cow leather.
+There’s nothing really wrong with that. but you might be asking yourself are: Is it good quality?
+Is it made from cow or PU?
 How is it made and what are the types of finishes and leathers?
 We’ll show some things about leather you probably didn’t know.

 Leather is classed as a byproduct meaning that it is second in value this usually means that the main value from the animal is it’s meat.
 In the fur industry it’s the other way around with the fur bing the valuable with the meat of little or no value.